-Available at pharmacies nationwide — help patients access a special copay offer
+Available at pharmacies nationwide — help eligible patients access a copay offer

 Efficacy demonstrated